Landcare & Coastcare

 There are many ways to volunteer in caring for our natural areas in Kingborough, from joining your local care group to annual events like National Tree Day on 31 July.

-Kingborough Landcare Network (KLN) is an umbrella organisation for all the care groups in Kingborough.
-Formally established in 2005 and there are about 35 groups represented.
+Kingborough Landcare Network (KLN) is the umbrella organisation for all the care groups in Kingborough.
+Formerly known as the Kingborough Landcare Advisory Group and established in 2005, the organisation currently represents around 35 groups across the municipality.

 Find a Landcare or Coastcare group